-I had been saving dryer lint and I purchased a block of wax (of course old candles could be used and are a great way to recycle those candles that have seen better days).
+I had been saving lint from the dryer and I purchased a block of wax.
+But old candles could be used and are a great way to recycle those candles that have seen better days.
+Or even those scented waxes could be recycled into these firestarters.
 I also had saved a few cardboard egg cartons, not the plastic foam ones but cardboard.

-Sometimes metal coffee cans are hard to find and I’ve had this one for a while, but a tall metal juice can would also work very well.
-I had cut an opening to allow easier pouring of the wax and I save this can to reuse for the next batch of fire-starters!
+Sometimes metal coffee cans are hard to find and I’ve had this one for a while, but a tall metal juice can also work very well.
+I had cut an opening to allow easier pouring of the wax and I save this can to reuse for the next batch of these DIY firestarters.

-We placed our egg cartons filled with dryer lint on foil to protect my counter tops and we carefully filled each dryer lint egg compartment with the melted wax, adding more if necessary.
-We allowed them to cool completely and closed the lids for easy storage.
+Cover your counter with aluminum foil to protect your countertops.
+Place the cartons filled with lint and carefully fill each egg compartment with the melted wax, adding more if necessary.
+Allow them to cool completely and close the lids for easy storage.